coderaiser/mystery/README.md

 When you use `forEach`, `map`, `filter` you have 2 cons to think about:

-- it is not as simple as could be add and remove elements
+- it is not as simple as could be add and remove elements in the middle of array
 - you should pass through the array again and again

 This is where `mystery` shows it's proses.
 It processes elements of an array one-by-one.